mindful eating workshops

 “I was very impressed by Emma’s in-depth understanding of emotional eating issues.
 Emma had some sound advice for us all and it was tailored to our own unique circumstances.
 Emma’s obvious understanding of nutrition plus the psychology of overeating made the talk very informative and interesting.”

-~ Overeats or binge eats, and might struggle to control their weight
+~ Overeats, binge eats, secret eats, grazes, and might struggle to control their weight

-~ Would describe themselves as an emotional eater or ‘comfort’ eater
+~ Would describe themselves as an emotional eater, comfort eater, or has struggled long-term with disordered eating

 ~ Tends to eat mindlessly and on ‘autopilot’